selkamand/assertions/README.md

 Have a custom assertion you want to use repeatedly?

-Creating your own assertion functions is extremely eas
+Creating your own assertion functions is extremely easy

 Just use `assert_create()`, you just need to supply: